Apollo

 Hobart

-Many visitors begin their time in Tasmania in the state capital of Hobart.
-Hobart City is well worth spending a few days in is often the best place to pick up your vehicle for the journey ahead.
+Many visitors start their time in Tasmania in the state capital of Hobart.
+Hobart is well worth spending a few days in, and is often the best place to pick up your campervan or motorhome for the journey ahead.

-Hobart is Australia's sits in the foothills of Mt Wellington at the entrance to the Derwent River.
-The port city cheerfully blends natural beauty, history, lively culture and food scene into a well-rounded visitor experience.
+Hobart sits in the foothills of Mt Wellington on the River Derwent.
+The port city neatly blends natural beauty, history, lively culture and a strong food scene into a well-rounded visitor experience.

-Hobart allows many opportunities to leisurely spend the day, tasting locally crafted beer or visiting museums, such as the acclaimed MONA (Museum of Old and New Art).
+Hobart offers many opportunities to take it easy for the day, sampling local craft beer or visiting museums, such as the acclaimed MONA (Museum of Old and New Art).

 Launceston and the Northwest Coast

 Continuing anti-clockwise brings you to the Garden City of Launceston and the surrounding agricultural Midlands.
-Tasmania’s ‘second city’ contains many excellent examples of well preserved Colonial and Victorian architecture as well as easily accessible Cataract Gorge where the South Esk River runs to the sea.
+Tasmania’s ‘second city’ contains many excellent examples of well-preserved Colonial and Victorian architecture, as well as easily accessible Cataract Gorge, where the South Esk River meets the Tamar Estuary.
 The Midlands was Tasmania’s original food basket back in the 1800s and today in the Tamar Valley you can see evidence of orchards, wine grape cultivation, and lavender crops.

-Striking westward, Tasmania’s North West is home to a multitude of cute coastal towns, including Devonport where one can take a ferry to the mainland (note: you’ll probably leave your vehicle on the island and pick up another one on the other side).
-Another popular town of this region is Stanley, home to ‘The Nut’, an imposing flat-topped volcanic intrusion.
+Heading west, Tasmania’s North West is home to a host of cute coastal towns, including Devonport, where you can take the Spirit of Tasmania ferry to the mainland (whether you can take your hired vehicle across depends on your hire agreement).
+Another popular town in this region is Stanley, home to ‘The Nut’, an imposing flat-topped volcanic intrusion.

 Cataract Gorge

-A short five-minute walk from the CBD, Cataract Gorge is Launceston’s own piece of wilderness, with walking tracks on both sides, having been established in the 1890’s.
+A short 15–20-minute walk from the CBD, Cataract Gorge is Launceston’s own slice of wilderness, with walking tracks on both sides, having been established in the 1890s.

-The South Esk River gushes through the gorge to a confluence with the Tamar River at the 1867 King’s Bridge, a popular overlook.
-The chairlift at Cataract Gorge is the world’s longest single-span lift and a power station, just a bit upriver, made Launceston the first city in the Southern Hemisphere to be lit by electricity.
+The South Esk River gushes through the gorge to Kings Bridge (completed 1864), a popular lookout.
+The chairlift at Cataract Gorge is the world’s longest single-span chairlift and Duck Reach Power Station—completed in 1895—was Australia’s first hydro-electric power station, supplying electricity to Launceston.

 Mt Wellington

-Rising 1270 metres above the city at its base, the tallest peak in the Wellington Range (original name: Kunanyi) is frequently topped by snow, even into the summer.
+Rising 1271 metres above the city at its base, the tallest peak in the Wellington Range (original name: Kunanyi) is frequently topped by snow, even into summer.

-An enclosed lookout near the summit affords a dramatic 360-degree view of nearly 100 miles over the city and the Derwent River estuary, as it enters the Tasman Sea.
-An extensive network of walking tracks within this urban natural reserve allows for a variety of outdoor pursuits.
+An enclosed lookout near the summit offers a dramatic 360-degree view of nearly 100 miles over the city and the Derwent River estuary as it enters the Tasman Sea.
+An extensive network of walking tracks within this urban natural reserve allows for a range of outdoor pursuits.

 Frequently Asked Questions